By Bryan Boggiano

 But Haller also appreciates his own children’s knowledge of the Holocaust.

-Haller recalls his daughters saying, “Daddy, please don’t tell us about those terrible things when they were little.”
+When his daughters were younger, Haller recalls his daughters saying, “Daddy, please don’t tell us about those terrible things.”

 “I was amazed about how much my children knew about this,” he said.
 “They read about and heard about it, but they heard from somebody else.”